sschmeier/refseq2kraken/README.md

 2. Both separate tasks allow multithreading to be used.

-##1.
-Download refseq genomic fasta-data via rsync (getRefseqGenomic.py)
+##Download refseq genomic fasta-data via rsync (getRefseqGenomic.py)

 This script will retrieve genomic data from refseq via rsync.
 It saves on downloads as only files that updated or are new will be downloaded in sub-sequent runs.